Rabbit-Town-Software/coinvert/README.md

 CoinVert is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 You are free to use, modify, and distribute the app, as long as any modified versions remain under the same license.

-- ✔️ Open-source and modification-friendly
-- ✔️ No ads or data selling
 - ✔️ Commercial use allowed
+- ✔️ Modifications allowed
+- ✔️ Distribution allowed
-- ❗ Must remain GPL-3.0 licensed
+- ❗ Derivative works must also be GPL-3.0 licensed

 ---